You see a Snow Day … I see a SNOW DYE day! I love when we get a bunch of snow and I can have some snow dyeing fun.

 And I must say there is something more fun about going outside and scooping up snow rather than driving to the gas station to buy ice.

 The first thing I had to do was gather up my supplies.
-Since snow dyeing is a cold dye process, I needed Natural, Plant Fiber yarn or fabric (i.e. cotton, linen, bamboo) and Fiber Reactive Dyes.
-(Wool yarn needs Acid Dye (a heat dye) so it won’t work for this.)
+Since this is a cold dye process, I needed natural, plant fiber yarn or fabric (i.e. cotton, linen, bamboo) and Fiber Reactive Dyes.
+(Wool yarn (animal fiber) needs Acid Dye (a heat dye) so it won’t work for this.)

 So, go grab your supplies and let me show you the fun of snow dyeing fabric and yarn.

-How to Ice Dye or Snow Dye – basic steps:
+How to Snow or Ice Dye – basic steps:

 - Soak materials in Soda Ash and water